edkreuk/FMD_FRAMEWORK/README.md

 ### 3. Create Connection

-Create the following two connections and Write down the Connection ID for later usage.:
+Create the following two connections and write down the Connection ID for later usage.:

 | | |